 When it comes to something as important as your swimming pool design, which you’ll enjoy for years to come, you want to be sure it’s done right.
 That means hiring a company that looks at the big picture and thinks about all of these design elements in advance—not after the fact.

 While pool companies are just looking at the pool itself, a landscape designer will be able to plan the complete project—even if you don’t plan to do it all at once.
-The project can be appropriately phased so that additions (like a pavilion or an outdoor kitchen) can be added at later dates when they’re more in line with your budget.
-However, by planning ahead you’ll save yourself money and the hassle of having your yard dug up more than once.
+The project can be appropriately phased so that additions (like a pavilion or an outdoor kitchen) can be added at a later date when they’re more in line with your budget.
+However, by planning, you’ll save yourself money and the hassle of having your yard dug up more than once.

 At Rock Water Farm, we look at the big picture, and that’s a huge benefit to our clients.
-We find that a lot of customers assume their pool is going to cost a lot more by working with us but that’s not true.
+We find that many customers assume their pool is going to cost a lot more by working with us, but that’s not true.
 The pool will cost the same.
 We still work with pool builders in Ashburn, Aldie, and Leesburg, VA, and it costs the client no extra to work with us versus going straight to the pool company.
 The pool will cost you the same either way.

 The difference is that we’ll oversee and direct the project to ensure that the pool is going in the proper place and that all of these elements we’ve talked about (and any others that are of interest to you) are all accounted for in the final swimming pool design.
-And we’ll take care of all of the features that are in our area of expertise (like the hardscapes, landscapes, or structures) to ensure they’re done properly.
+We’ll also take care of all of the features that are in our area of expertise (like the hardscape, landscapes, or structures) to ensure they’re done properly.

-Don’t try to add on features after the fact when we can be your one-stop-shop for all of your dream pool wants and needs.
-Once the pool is in the ground it can’t be moved and you’re stuck with what you’ve got.
+Don’t try to add on features after the fact; we can be your one-stop shop for all of your dream pool wants and needs.
+Once the pool is in the ground, it can’t be moved, and you’re stuck with what you’ve got.
 But if you plan for everything from the very beginning, you’ll end up with an overall finished project that fits your dream.
 By making that good first decision about who to hire, you and your family will be able to enjoy a dream pool that meets everyone’s wants and needs.

-If you’re interested in talking about your swimming pool design, contact us for a free consultation or give us a call at 703-327-1636 so that we can answer any of your questions.
+If you’re interested in talking about your swimming pool design, contact us for a free consultation or give us a call at 571-556-2957 today.